-Pursuant to paragraph 403.067(7)(c), F.S., where water quality problems are demonstrated the appropriate implementation, operation, and maintenance of adopted BMPs, DEP, a WMD or FDACS, in consultation with DEP, must conduct a reevaluation of the BMPs.
-If a reevaluation of the BMPs is needed, FDACS will also include DEP, the appropriate WMD, and other partners in the reevaluation and BMP update processes.
+Pursuant to paragraph 403.067(7)(c), F.S., where water quality problems are demonstrated despite the appropriate implementation, operation, and maintenance of adopted BMPs, DEP, a WMD or FDACS, in consultation with DEP, must conduct a reevaluation of the BMPs.
+If a reevaluation of the BMPs is needed, FDACS will include DEP, the appropriate WMD, and other partners in the reevaluation and BMP update processes.

-FDACS will work with applicable producers within the BMAP area to implement BMPs.
-As of July 2024, NOIs covered 3,765 acres in the Crystal river/Kings Bay BMAP area (3,765 of 8,712 adjusted agricultural acres).
-Currently, no producers are conducting water quality monitoring in lieu of implementing BMPs.
+FDACS works with applicable producers within the BMAP area to implement BMPs.
+As of July 2024, NOIs covered 3,765 acres in the Crystal River/Kings Bay BMAP area (3,765 of 8,712 adjusted agricultural acres).
+FDACS conducts an evaluation to determine if lands classified as agricultural have verified agricultural activity, and then adjusts the total agricultural acreage for enrollment accordingly, as described in Appendix H. Currently, no producers are conducting water quality monitoring in lieu of implementing BMPs.
 Appendix B lists project information.
-Appendix I provides detailed information on BMPs and agricultural practices in the BMAP area.
+Appendix H provides detailed information on BMPs and agricultural practices in the BMAP area.